Saini32/profile/README.md

-# Hi there! 👋 I'm Sneha
+# Hi there! 👋 I'm Sneha Mourya

 ### 💻 About Me:
 - 🎓Education **Bachelor of Science in Information Technology** at JVM's Mehta Degree College, Expected Graduation: 2026